-Credits and incentives provide green for going green has been added to your bookmarks.
+Credits and incentives provide green for going green has been saved

 Credits and incentives provide green for going green